 Web images are generated using the NWS/NCEP N-AWIPS software system.
 In addition to producing high quality graphics, these products can be directly included into operational workstations at AWC and SPC.
 Background and initial training materials can be accessed through the CIMSS NearCasting web page at: http://cimss.ssec.wisc.edu/model/nrc/.
-These materials will be referenced during the 2010 Spring Experiment.
+These materials will be referenced during the 2011 Spring Experiment.

-5.4.2.6 Weather Research and Forecasting (WRF) based lightning threat forecast (GOES-R Risk Reduction)

-Since the SPC forecasters already are already familiar with the lightning threat product there are no plans to develop a formal training module.
-Training modules may be developed based on forecaster feedback after the Spring Experiment.
+5.4.2.6 Weather Research and Forecasting (WRF) based lightning threat forecast SPC forecasters have had experience with the WRF based lightning threat forecast since the 2009 Spring Experiment within operations and are familiar with the product.
+While the EFP does not provide formal training to new participants as part of their operations plan, any training material will be made available on the EFP internal webpage for participants to view during the experiment Training modules will be developed by SPoRT based on forecaster feedback after the Spring Experiment.

-5.4.2.7 Convective Initiation (GIMPAP)
+5.4.2.7 UWCI Convective Initiation